ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-### Creating a Message
+### Creating a message

-We need to create a ' Client ' to retrieve our wallet smart contract's `seqno` (sequence number).
+We must create a `client` to retrieve our wallet smart contract's `seqno` (sequence number).
 This client will send a request to execute the Get method `seqno` on our wallet.
 Additionally, we must include the seed phrase (saved during wallet creation [here](#--external-and-internal-messages)) to sign our message.
 Follow these steps to proceed:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">